Altinn/altinn-studio-docs/content/app/development/ux/components/images/_index.en.md

 Unique ID for each component.
 This comes pre-filled, but you can change the value as you like.

 ### 2. Source
-Property: `src.<language-code>`
+Property: `src`
 The image source can be external or hosted in the app.

 For external images, the source is simply the image URL (e.g. `https://example.com/image.png`).

-All files placed inside the folder `/<app-name>/wwwroot` will be hosted in the application.
+All files placed inside the folder `/App/wwwroot` will be hosted in the application.
  If this folder does not exist, it needs to be created.
  Static hosting must be [configured](#configure-static-hosting) for apps created before december 2021.

-An image placed in `/<app-name>/wwwroot` can be referenced in one of two ways:
+An image placed in `/App/wwwroot` can be referenced in one of two ways:
 1. Using its relative URL: `/<org or username>/<app-name>/image.png` or
 2. Using the image path: `wwwroot/image.png` (will resolve to relative URL before image is loaded).